rohit852185/rohit852185/README.md

 - 👋 Hi, I’m @rohit852185
-- 👀 I’m interested in cyber security .
+- 👀 I’m interested in cyber security ..
 - 🌱 I’m currently learning  B.tech CSE..
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me 8521854031 ..
-- 📫 How to reach me ...
+- 🎓 Undergraduate Cybersecurity Student..
-- 😄 Pronouns: ...
+- 💻 Ethical Hacking Enthusiast ..
-- ⚡ Fun fact: ...
+- 🛡️ Passionate about Cybersecurity and securing digital landscapes..

 <!---
 rohit852185/rohit852185 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.